Reaching new heights together

 THE LEGACY PROJECT of the Fellows Program provides every fellow the opportunity to leverage what they have learned to help expand the leadership capacity of women in their organization and community, and to create a ripple effect that empowers more women to aspire to leadership roles.
 Existing Legacy Projects include a program to provide reading materials to rural secondary schools in Nigeria; a career conference series aimed at female university students in Mexico; and a breakfast roundtable for women in the U.S. military in Washington, DC.

-The IWF Leadership Foundation’s 2013-2014 Fellows Class comprises 34 rising women leaders from 13 nations.
-With representation from the corporate, government, academia and non-profit sectors, the Fellows will begin their program year with orientation and training in conjunction with the 2013 IWF World Leadership Conference in Vancouver, British Columbia.
-They also will participate in programs at Harvard Business School in Cambridge, Massachusetts, USA and at INSEAD’s global campus in Fontainebleau, France.
+The IWF Leadership Foundation’s 2014-2015 Fellows Class comprises 36 rising women leaders from 14 nations: Brazil, Canada, Finland, Hong Kong SAR, India, Israel, México, Nigeria, Panama, Poland, South Africa, Taiwan, Tanzania and the United States.
+With representation from the corporate, government, academia and non-profit sectors, the Fellows will begin their program year with orientation and training in conjunction with the 2014 IWF World Leadership Conference in Atlanta, Georgia.
+They also will participate in programs at Harvard Business School in Cambridge, Massachusetts and at INSEAD’s global campus in Fontainebleau, France.
 Together, the IWF and its Leadership Foundation are promoting better leadership for a changing world.

 Hong Kong SAR